35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 I suggest the following procedure:
 1. Bind the TPM keys, test if you sucesfully boot without issues.

-   A. If you dont boot: troubleshoot .
+   A. If you dont boot: troubleshoot.

    B. If you do boot: continue to next step.

 2. Clear/delete the keys stored on TPM, preferbly by using the UEFI menu.
+3.
    A. If the system boots: you have a serious issue and you should trobleshoot.

    B. If the system prompts for password input: you are good to go, just regenerate the TPM binding.